marksatin1/Purse-Banking/README.md

 Loading Gif is created by and copyright [Sam Rolfes](https://www.instagram.com/sam.rolfes/).

-Emoji icons are public domain.
+Emoji icons are owned by Apple.

 Credit card images and homepage banner images are sourced from Google Images.